SamCurtis26/Crash/README.md

 The first step in the Data Analysis Process is Ask.
 There were several questions I wanted to ask...

-    - How many accidents were there in the US over the 4-year period.
-Which states had the most, least and were there major differences during those years.
+    - How many accidents were there in the US over the 4-year period?
+Which states had the most, least and were there major differences during those years?
-    - Then, I wanted to look at every month individually and see which months had the greatest and least deaths in the 4 years.
+    - Then, I wanted to look at every month individually and see which months had the greatest and least deaths in the 4 years?
-    - How many deaths occurred each month during the 4 years.
-How did the percentages align compared to the total number of accidents.
+    - How many deaths occurred each month during the 4 years?
+How did the percentages align compared to the total number of accidents?
-    - If weather and driving conditions play a major factor in the number of accidents.
-And if so, What were the most dangerous conditions.
+    - If weather and driving conditions play a major factor in the number of accidents?
+And if so, what were the most dangerous conditions?
-    - If different speed limits were a major factor of accidents and which zones had the highest.
+    - If different speed limits were a major factor of accidents and which zones had the highest?
-    - Last, what type of vehicles were most involved in accidents.
+    - Last, what type of vehicles were most involved in accidents?

 ## **Prepare:**

 I began my search for datasets that were consistent and would be suitable for the questions asked in my case study.
-There was no shortage of data on accidents, and eventually came across 4 datasets from National Highway Traffic Safety Administration <https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/FARS/>.
+There was no shortage of data on accidents, and I eventually came across 4 datasets from National Highway Traffic Safety Administration <https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/FARS/>.
 They were downloaded and saved to my secure drive and password protected.

 ## **Process:**

- After Downloading the datasets, cleaning was the next step.
+ After downloading the datasets, cleaning was the next step.
 Each file had several documents with different information which I started compiling into my own worksheet in Excel and had separate sheets for each year.
-After compiling all the necessary data, I went through each set removing redundant information, correcting spelling, spacing and irrelevant information, correcting time and date formats, keeping the same layout and column names for easier analysis, and made sure the data had not been compiled and arranged in a bias manner.
-The overall integrity of the datasets were overall great compared to others I had encountered.
+After compiling all the necessary data, I went through each set removing redundant information, correcting spelling, spacing, correcting time and date formats, keeping the same layout and column names for easier analysis, and made sure the data had not been compiled and arranged in a bias manner.
+The overall integrity of the datasets was overall great compared to others I had encountered.
 Once the cleaning was complete, they were saved so they could be analyzed.

 ## **Analyze and Share:**

-Over the past several years and during this course, I have learned how to use several data analysis tools such as Microsoft Word, Excel, SQL, R, Tableau and others.
+Over the past several years, and during this course, I have learned how to use several data analysis tools such as Microsoft Word, Excel, SQL, R, Tableau and others.
 I chose to complete this project in R because I could complete my analysis and create the visuals in the same program.
-I created a Posit Cloud account and began uploading my datasets answering the questions for this project and visualizing the results.
+I created a Posit Cloud account and began uploading my datasets, answering the questions for this project, and visualizing the results.

-The first step after uploading the datasets in importing them to R, was to install the packages I needed for this process, and then view my datasets-
+The first step after uploading the datasets was to import them to R, and to install the packages I needed for this process, and then view my datasets-
 ```r
 ## Install Packages ##